Individual Claims Reserving using Activation Patterns: Numerical Application

 \subsubsection{Payment severities}

-From the observations in Table \ref{tab:infocov}, we note the importance of considering long-tailed distributions to model the severity of payments, as is usually done in the actuarial literature.
-Among others, \cite{frees2009} opt for the Generalized Beta of the second kind distribution to accommodate the long-tail nature of claims.
-Figure \ref{fig:Fig9} shows the histogram of the payments made for the four coverages.
-Note that for the Accident Benefits and Bodily Injury coverages, we cut out most of the tail of the histograms in the right part of the graph to ease the readability.
-These graphs further illustrate the need on the one hand to consider long-tailed distributions for the coverages and on the other hand the benefits that we can earn from selecting different distributions for the coverages rather than a single distribution common to all.
-We are thereby able to tailor the model to the specific distribution profiles of the different types of claims.
+From Table \ref{tab:infocov}, we note the importance of considering heavy-tailed distributions to model the severity of payments, as is usually done in the actuarial literature.
+Among others, Frees et al. (2009) \cite{frees2009} opt for the Generalized Beta of the second kind distribution to accommodate the long-tailed nature of claims.
+Figure \ref{fig:Fig7} shows the histogram of the payments made in the different development periods considered in the model for the Accident Benefits and Bodily Injury coverages.
+Note that for both of them, we cut out most of the tail of the histograms in the right part of the graph to ease the readability.

-For each coverage, we consider five distributions commonly used.
-We fit the following severity models for both years $j=1$ and $j=2+$: Log-Normal, Gamma, Pareto, Generalized Beta of the second kind and Weibull distributions.
-Appendix \ref{ap:aic_bic} presents the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) for all the models for both time periods considered and all four insurance coverages.
-For the first development year, the Generalized Beta of the second kind seems to be the most appropriate distributional choice for Accident Benefits, Vehicle Damage and Loss of Use while the Pareto distribution is more suited to model the payments incurred in the Bodily Injury coverage.
-For the other development years, the Generalized Beta of the second kind is again the distribution that presents the lowest AIC for Accident Benefits, Vehicle Damage and Loss of Use while we prefer the Weibull distribution to model Bodily Injury claims.
-This illustrates the advantages of separating the severity modelling of the different coverages.
-From the model fitting, we see that the distribution profile of the Bodily Injury coverage is different than that of the others and varies with the development periods.
+For each coverage, we consider five commonly used distributions: the Log-Normal, Gamma, Pareto, Generalized Beta of the second kind, and Weibull distributions.
+As explained in Section \ref{sec:Model}, we fit each of these models for all possible development periods, adding a covariate that specifies the development period in which a given claim is at the valuation date.
+Appendix \ref{ap:aic_bic} presents the Akaike Information Criterion (AIC) and Bayesian Information Criterion (BIC) for all models and all four insurance coverages.
+We conclude that the preferred distribution for the Accident Benefits, Vehicle Damage, and Loss of Use coverages is the Generalized Beta of the Second Kind.
+We select the Weibull distribution for the Bodily Injury coverage.